Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/lookup-table.md

 ## Updates

-If you want to create a new lookup property or that mapped property is incorrect, you can update the Lookup Table.
+If you want to create a new lookup property or that mapped property is wrong, you can update the Lookup Table.

 In Amplitude, navigate to Data Sources, then find the corresponding lookup table in the Sources table.